 Through March 31, 2019 we were internally managed, and directly incurred the cost of management and operations.
 As a result, we paid no investment management fees or other fees to an external advisor.
 Our expenses consisted primarily of interest expense on outstanding borrowings, compensation expense and general and administrative expenses, including professional fees.
 Interest and compensation expense are typically our largest expenses each period.
-Subsequent to the Closing, we will be externally managed and will no longer have any employees.
-However, in connection with the Advisory Agreement, we will pay the Adviser certain investment advisory fees and will reimburse the Adviser and Administrator for certain expenses incurred in connection with the services they provide.
-See "Payment of Our Expenses under the Advisory and Administration Agreements" for further information.
+Since the Closing, we have been externally managed and no longer have any employees.
+However, in connection with the Advisory Agreement, we pay the Adviser certain investment advisory fees and reimburse the Adviser and Administrator for certain expenses incurred in connection with the services they provide.
+We bear our allocable portion of the compensation paid by the Adviser (or its affiliates) to our chief compliance officer and chief financial officer and their respective staffs (based on a percentage of time such individuals devote, on an estimated basis, to our business affairs).
+We also bear all other costs and expenses of our operations, administration and transactions, including, but not limited to (i) investment advisory fees, including management fees and incentive fees, to the Adviser, pursuant to the Advisory Agreement; (ii) our allocable portion of overhead and other expenses incurred by the Adviser (or its affiliates) in performing its administrative obligations under the Advisory Agreement, and (iii) all other expenses of our operations and transactions including, without limitation, those relating to: